 Does a 25% RSA withdrawal actually close the deposit gap, or only reduce it?

 The answer depends on the property, lender, title checks, and income stability.
-A household buying a modest inland or mainland property with subsidized finance faces a very different risk profile from a household stretching into a prime Lagos or Abuja property at commercial-bank rates.
+A household buying a lower-cost mainland or secondary-city property with subsidized finance faces a very different risk profile from a household stretching into a prime Lagos or Abuja property at commercial-bank rates.

 The reported capital excludes home equity.
 That matters because a Nigerian home can provide real late-life housing security, but it is illiquid and exposed to title, maintenance, location, service-charge, and resale risks.
 If you expect to downsize or sell the property later, add that as a separate future income event rather than mixing it into the pension balance.

 PenCom and PenOp guidance supports the core rule: an eligible RSA holder may access up to 25% of the mandatory RSA balance for equity contribution toward a residential mortgage.
-The research brief also flags several gates that matter in real applications: at least 60 months of employer and employee mandatory contributions, no less than three years to retirement, an eligible mortgage lender, a valid property offer, data recapture where required, and lender verification of the property.
+Eligibility commonly requires at least 60 months of employer and employee mandatory contributions, no less than three years to retirement, an eligible mortgage lender, a valid property offer, data recapture where required, and lender verification of the property.

 The rule is not a general cash withdrawal, a rent fund, a land-purchase fund, or a renovation grant.
 It is tied to residential mortgage equity.
 Married couples may apply jointly if each person independently satisfies the conditions, but the same affordability and documentation constraints still apply.

 Mortgage pricing is the other hard constraint.
-FMBN/NHF-style products can advertise much lower rates than ordinary commercial lending, while commercial mortgage stress bands can be far higher in a tight CBN policy-rate environment.
-If the rate, term, or property title is not bankable, the RSA withdrawal does not rescue the plan.
+The modeled 9.75% rate represents a lower-rate MREIF-linked path.
+FMBN/NHF-style products can be lower, while ordinary commercial lending can be far higher in a tight CBN policy-rate environment.
+At the same ₦20m principal and 20-year term, a higher quote would materially raise the ₦190k/month payment; if the rate, term, household income, or property title is not bankable, the RSA withdrawal does not rescue the plan.

 Start with your actual RSA balance.
-If 25% of that balance is small relative to the deposit and fees, the withdrawal may create pension damage without solving the housing problem.
-In that case, the separate-deposit path is a better comparison than a simple "withdraw or do nothing" framing.
+If 25% of that balance is small relative to the deposit and fees, the withdrawal may reduce invested retirement capital without making the mortgage affordable.
+In that case, compare the withdrawal path with a delayed-purchase path rather than a simple "withdraw or do nothing" framing.

 Then replace the property assumptions.
 Use your target property price, required equity contribution, estimated mortgage rate, transaction costs, legal/title fees, service charge, insurance, repairs, commute cost, and expected rent if you keep renting.
 The ownership case should include maintenance and power/security costs, not just the mortgage payment.